Smart Technology: The Era of Smart Beds

-Sleep Number’s i10 Smart Bed (the current one, not the i10 Legacy) in the 360 Smart Bed series) senses the sleeper’s movements, heart rate, and breathing, making adjustments.
+The Sleep Number i10 Smart Bed, in the 360 Smart Bed series, senses the sleeper’s movements, heart rate, and breathing, making adjustments.
 It also interacts with a smart phone app, suggesting how to improve one’s sleep.

 The it Bed, also by Sleep Number, has embedded sensors.
 The biometrics are not only used in bed adjustments, but are also shared with a number of health tracking devices to coordinate sleep patterns with daytime activities.

 ★ Magni Smartech

 The Magni Smartech by Italian manufacturer Magniflex has microphones to pick up the sounds of snoring.
 When snoring is detected, the position of the base for that side is adjusted to stop the snoring.
 While this may be a tempting purchase, not everyone can spring $20K for it.

 As of now, the most avant garde smart bed is the Bed of the Future by Reverie.
 This longtime adjustable bed manufacturer now makes its own mattresses with a unique adjustable support system.
 The Bed of the Future is an adjustable base that adjusts its position in response to its reading of brain waves.
 This seems to be the essence of cyber sleep.

 The Future of Cyber Sleep